palkan/logidze/README.md

 ## TODO

-- Add "Responsible user" feature.
 - Exclude columns from the log.
 - Enhance update_all to support mass-logging.
-- Exclude "log_data" from "Select" statement unless it is required.
 - Other DB adapters.

 ## License